beeware/Python-Apple-support/USAGE.md

 2. Drag `Python.xcframework` into the root of the macOS/iOS project in Xcode Navigator
 3. If you are making an iOS project, do the steps of 3, 6, 7, 8, 9 in the Python offical document [Adding Python to an iOS Project](https://docs.python.org/3/using/ios.html#adding-python-to-an-ios-project).
+   `iOS/Resources/dylib-Info-template.plist` for the step 3 is [here]([bee7bb3310b356e99e3a0f75f23efbc97f1b0a24/iOS/Resources/dylib-Info-template.plist](https://github.com/python/cpython/blob/bee7bb3310b356e99e3a0f75f23efbc97f1b0a24/iOS/Resources/dylib-Info-template.plist))

-4. In your Swift code, initialize the Python runtime.
+5. In your Swift code, initialize the Python runtime.
 This should generally be done as early as possible in the application's lifecycle, but definitely needs to be done before you invoke Python code: